 Please keep in mind that not all embroidery designs were created (or digitized) to be embroidered on toilet paper!

-Designs that are too dense or have to high of a stitch count will create too many needle penetrations and likely cause the toilet paper to tear.
+Designs that are too dense or have too high of a stitch count will create too many needle penetrations and likely cause the toilet paper to tear.

-Tip for Digitizers: If you’re looking to digitize designs for toilet paper, be sure to digitize them with leather stitch settings in mind for low desinsity.
+Tip for Digitizers: If you’re looking to digitize designs for toilet paper, be sure to digitize them with leather stitch settings in mind for low density.

-If you have an embroidery software program that allows you to select and adjust design properties for different fabric types, be sure to select Leather or Suede to decrease your design’s density before attempting to embroider it on toilet paper.
-For example Hatch has a fabric assist tool that will allows you to adjust design properities for differnt fabric types.
-Click here to learn more about Hatch.
+If you have an embroidery software program that allows you to select and adjust design properties for different fabric types, be sure to choose Leather or Suede to decrease your design’s density before attempting to embroider it on toilet paper.
+For example, Hatch has a fabric assist tool that will allow you to adjust design properties for different fabric types.

 If you’re looking for cute designs to embroidery on your toilet paper that won’t cause it to tear, here are some festive designs we offer here at Embroidery Legacy that were digitized specially with toilet paper in mind.

-All of the designs shown below (plus over 26,300 other designs) are included within our Embroidery Legacy Design Club.
-If you want to save money on qualitly embroidery designs, click here to learn more.
+All of the designs shown below, plus almost 30,000 other embroidery designs, are included within our Embroidery Legacy Design Club.
+If you want to save money on quality embroidery designs, click here to learn more.
 Stop imagining and start creating with the Embroidery Legacy Design Club.

-Ok you caught me, I had to do 1 more joke.
-I mean come on, how often do I get to write about this stuff? …
+Ok, you caught me.
+I had to make one more joke.
+I mean, come on, how often do I get to write about this stuff?

-Just be sure to take it slow, get 3 ply toilet paper and use designs that were digitized with the proper low desinity stitch settings in mind so your embroidery machine doesn’t tear your toilet paper to shreds.
+Be sure to take it slow, get three-ply toilet paper, and use designs that were digitized with the proper low-density stitch settings in mind, so your embroidery machine doesn’t tear your toilet paper to shreds.